 - consider festival and distribution options for your project.

 - first-time feature producers who would like to understand the core concepts of creative producing and how to move their project forward.

 - producers who have made a short film(s), but are moving toward features and looking for a more formal educational environment to enhance their skills, toolkit and creative community to develop confidence.

 - non-fiction filmmakers looking to transition into producing narrative film.

-Course enrollment is capped at 48 participants per session, with a participant to advisor ratio of no more than twelve to one.
+Course enrollment is approximately 50 participants per session, with a participant to advisor ratio of twelve to one.
 Please come prepared with a short or feature film script that you plan to produce.

 The course will be held live in our virtual classroom.
 All sessions are recorded for registered participants who are unable to attend live.